jimjeffers/DTTG-Jekyll/_posts/2013-01-18-bite-sized-strategies-for-css.md

 }
 {% endhighlight %}

-If we develop a habit of solving problems in CSS like this we wind up no better than where we started.
-We only make our life harder as each additional use case for an item with a similar style results in us returning to the CSS to extend and create additional selectors and rules rather than simply reapplying them across elements.
+Bad habits like this one force us to work against ourselves.
+We'll wind up no better off than where we started.
+Each additional use case for an item with a similar style results in us returning to the CSS to extend and create additional selectors and rules rather than simply re-applying them across elements.

 The solution is to use name-spaced classes that can be combined to achieve the desired effect: